(for students applying after July 15, 2022 for SP23 or later)

 Current ASHA SLP certification requirements specify:

 Students should be advised, though not required for admission, these science courses will be required by ENMU prior to graduating with the M.S. degree in CDIS and also by ASHA prior to the award of the CCC-SLP.
+Students should also be advised (from ASHA): "Coursework in the areas of biological sciences, physical sciences, social/behavioral sciences, and statistics cannot be related to speech-language pathology, audiology, communication sciences, hearing sciences, or logopedia unless they fulfill a university general education requirement and are available to students who are not majoring in communication sciences and disorders (CSD)."

 Students who apply with undergraduate deficiencies should plan on completing any remaining required courses prior to beginning the program.
 Though students may be admitted with prerequisites outstanding, this will delay matriculation and may limit clinical availability until such time as all deficiencies have been corrected.